-British actor Albert Finney dies at 82
+From ‘Tom Jones’ to ‘Skyfall’: star Albert Finney dies at 82

 Finney also tried his hand at directing and producing and played a vital role in sustaining British theater.

+The Old Vic theater said after Finney’s death that his “performances in plays by Shakespeare, Chekhov and other iconic playwrights throughout the ’60s, ’70s and ’80s stand apart as some of the greatest in our 200-year history.”

-Finney is survived by his third wife, Pene, son Simon and two grandchildren.
-Funeral arrangements were not immediately known.
+Finney is survived by his third wife, Pene Delmage, son Simon and two grandchildren.
+Funeral arrangements weren’t immediately known.